 10. Mexican Tribal Tattoos

 Mexico is known for its fantastic art scene and quirky take on life, and this translates to their tattoos.
-From Aztec styles to Sugar skulls, it’s easy to pick and choose when it comes to Mexican tribal tattoos.
+From Aztec tattoo styles to Sugar skulls, it’s easy to pick and choose when it comes to Mexican tribal tattoos.
 Getting inspiration from their impressive architecture is also a great way to make your piece unique.
 The creativeness that this culture encourages makes the style a lot less intimidating than other tribal tattoos.

 11. Vikings Tribal Tattoo